- Table of Contents

 Brand awareness opens doors to cross-selling and upselling opportunities.
 When customers are familiar with your brand and have positive associations, they're more likely to explore other products or services within your portfolio.
 This is particularly advantageous for companies with diverse offerings.

 Consider an e-commerce giant like Amazon.
 Its strong brand awareness initially drew customers for online shopping.
-However, over time, it has expanded into diverse product categories, such as streaming services and smart devices.
+However, it has expanded over time into diverse product categories, such as streaming services and smart devices.
 Existing customers, comfortable with the Amazon brand, are more inclined to try these additional services, resulting in increased sales across various segments.

 The Difference Between Brand Awareness and Brand Recognition